jiachenyee/ScrollSelection/README.md

     - Default Value: `.systemGray4` with alpha of 0.7
 - `expands`
     - If true, circular highlights will expand radially to show emphasis on the button as the user scrolls up.
 Otherwise, it will stay static and the highlight will not expand.
+-  `fades`
+    - If true, circular highlight background will fade as the user scrolls up.
+Otherwise, it will jump from one to another, without fading.

 #### Returns
 A scroll selection style